-Maybe CFA®, maybe FRM or both?
-This is one of the most freqently asked questions when students make up their mind to advance their careers in Finance.
-Making the right choice is important because each of the examination takes lot of hard work, money and ofcourse lot of time.
+Maybe CFA®, maybe FRM, or both?
+This is one of the most frequently asked questions when students make up their minds to advance their careers in FinanceCareers In FinanceA appropriate degree, such as a B. Com, CPA, or MBA, is required to pursue a career in finance.
+Then one can choose from a variety of financial careers such as equity analyst, investment banking, asset management, risk management, corporate finance, and so on..
+Making the right choice is important because each of the examinations takes a lot of hard work, money, and of course, a lot of time.
 The choice, however, is sometimes difficult for those who are not aware of its key differences.

-To show you the key differences between CFA® and FRM, i have created an infographics that will help you make an informed choice.
+To show you the key differences between CFA® and FRM, I have created an infographic that will help you make an informed choice.

-- Broad vs Focussed – The key difference is that CFA® curriculum covers broad range of topics in Finance.
+- Broad vs. Focussed – The key difference is that the CFA® curriculum covers a broad range of topics in Finance.
 However, FRM is a specialized exam for gaining expertise in Risk Management.

 - Passing Rates – Do not worry too much about the passing rates.
 Both the exams CFA® and FRM have a reasonable range of passing rates (30-50%).

 - Competition – CFA® exam has no direct competition from other providers.
-If you want to really make a career in Invesmtent Banking or Portfolio Management, then the choice of CFA® is a no brainer.
-FRM examination has a direct competition from PRM (Professional Risk Manager).
-If you want to make a career in Risk management, then you are spoilt for choices as you may want to choose between the two exams – FRM or PRM.
-My take is that FRM is rather popular examination between the two and for a newbie, it makes sense to appear for FRM exam first.
+If you want to make a career in Investment Banking or Portfolio Management, then the choice of CFA® is a no brainer.
+FRM examination has direct competition from PRM (Professional Risk Manager).
+If you want to make a career in Risk management, you are spoilt for choices as you may want to choose between the two exams – FRM or PRMFRM Or PRMA Financial Risk Manager (FRM) is a risk management professional certified by GARP who manages the risk involved in the financial services sector.
+In contrast, a Professional Risk Manager (PRM) approved from PRMIA holds the ability to assess and mitigate the financial risk..
+My take is that FRM is rather a popular examination between the two, and for a newbie, it makes sense to appear for the FRM exam first.

 - Examination Tips – CFA® is slightly easier for students who have an accounting background.
 CFA® curriculum relies heavily on Accounting Fundamentals.
-FRM examination on the other hand is slightly easier for those who have a quantative background as majority of foundation level topics are maths based.
+FRM examination, on the other hand, is slightly easier for those who have a quantitative background as the majority of foundation level topics are maths based.

-So which one are you taking – CFA® vs FRM exam?
+So which one are you taking – CFA or FRM exam?

 If you have any questions/feedback on these examinations – CFA® or FRM, please do drop a comment below